 Surgery for COPD

 Surgery may be a treatment option for some people with chronic obstructive pulmonary disease (COPD).
 Surgery can help the lungs work better and improve quality of life.
-But surgery is only a choice for some people with COPD.
-Not everyone with COPD will benefit from it, and not everyone is a good candidate for surgery.1
+But surgery is not right for everyone with COPD.
+Some people will not benefit from it, and some people are not good candidates for surgery.1-4

-There are 3 main types of surgery that may be used to treat COPD:1,2
+There are 4 main types of surgery that may be used to treat COPD:1,2,5

-Who might be a good candidate for surgery for COPD?
+Who might be a good candidate for surgery?

-Surgery can help people with COPD breathe better.
-But not everyone is a good candidate.
-Doctors use many different tests to find out if surgery is a good option.
-A whole team of doctors might be involved in helping a person with COPD consider whether to have surgery.
-After tests and consultations, it will be up to the person with COPD and doctors to decide if surgery is the right treatment choice.1,2
+Doctors use many different tests to find out whether surgery is a good option for each person.
+A whole team of doctors might be involved in helping a person with COPD decide whether surgery is the right treatment choice.1-3

-COPD is primarily made of 2 conditions: chronic bronchitis and emphysema.
+The term COPD refers to 2 conditions: chronic bronchitis and emphysema.
 Most people have symptoms of both conditions, which is why they are lumped under the same name.
-Bullectomy and LVRS only address the lung damage caused by emphysema.1,2
+But bullectomy and LVRS surgeries treat only the lung damage caused by emphysema.
+So, people with chronic bronchitis are not good candidates for these surgeries.1-3

-Different surgeries will have different requirements for someone to be a good candidate.
-However, some of the basic conditions are:1
+Different surgeries have different criteria that make someone a good candidate.
+Some of the basic criteria are:1-3

 - You must be strong enough for surgery.